tlswg/tls13-spec/draft-ietf-tls-tls13.md

 -  Removed support for static RSA and DH key exchange.

--  Removed support for non-AEAD ciphers
+-  Removed support for non-AEAD ciphers.

 #  Goals